 The MCAT is a difficult and high-stakes exam with little room for error.
-For many aspiring med school students, your MCAT score will make or break your application, which in turn makes the selection of the right prep course a pivotal decision at the start of your journey to becoming a doctor.
-Cheap out on a course, and you may be looking at delaying your admissions a year.
-Overspend, and you may waste thousands on a course with bells and whistles you didn’t need.
-To help you make the most informed decision possible, we have reviewed just about every MCAT prep course available and compiled the best ones here, each with a detailed analysis and explanation.
+And for many aspiring med school students, your MCAT score will make or break your application, which in turn makes the selection of the right prep course a pivotal decision at the start of your journey to becoming a doctor.
+To help you make the most informed decision possible, we have reviewed more than a dozen different MCAT prep courses and compiled the best ones here, each with a detailed analysis and explanation.

 Crazy Good Video Lessons

 As referenced above, Blueprint’s interactive and highly engaging video-based instruction is their bread and butter.
 They have a knack for making videos that are not only visually stunning, but also convey material in a manner that makes learning easy and improves retention.

 Each video lesson features a Blueprint instructor in front of a green screen, and as they talk, text, graphics and animations appear around them.

 The text portion of the lesson is frequently supplemented with catchy graphics and helpful animations.
 In fact, many of the complex chemical processes and physical systems described in the lesson are illustrated onscreen right next to the instructor.

 Visualizing these complex subjects greatly improves material comprehension and later recall.
 And perhaps most importantly, it just makes the learning experience more fun.
 Test prep can be a grind at times with dry material and dense textbooks, but these video lessons provide a much-needed break from that.

 Blueprint’s curriculum is intelligently structured into bite-sized learning modules.
 These learning modules each consist of a series of video lessons, quizzes, passages and assessments.